 A diabetic coma is a potentially life-threatening consequence of diabetes that induces unconsciousness.
 There are two types of diabetic comas, hypoglycemic coma and hyperglycemic coma.
 The excessively high blood sugar (hyperglycemia) or dangerously low blood sugar (hypoglycemia) levels that may occur in people living with diabetes can result in this potentially fatal condition.
 When a person has lapsed into a hypoglycemic coma they will remain alive and death isn’t guaranteed, but they will be unable to wake up or react to sights, noises, or other sorts of external stimuli.

 A diabetic coma is potentially lethal if left untreated.
 The prospect of a hypoglycemic coma is terrifying but there are various preventive measures that can be taken and things one may do to help avoid it.
 Immediate medical attention must be given to the person who experiences this condition and treatment should be followed exactly how it is prescribed by the doctor.

-The symptoms of hypoglycemia may be split into two primary types.
+Low blood sugar symptoms may be split into two primary types.
 One kind of symptom is those induced by low glucose levels in the brain, which are referred to as neuroglycopenic symptoms.
 In the second type of symptoms, known as adrenergic symptoms, the body's response to low glucose levels in the brain causes the symptoms.

 People experience varied symptoms while they are suffering from hypoglycemia, therefore it is possible that someone suffering from hypoglycemia may not exhibit all of the symptoms mentioned.
 Symptoms are also known to manifest quite quickly.
 When someone presents with symptoms of hypoglycemia, it is critical to acquire a blood glucose level as soon as possible in order to correctly diagnose the hypoglycemic episode.